aevri/barrie-bear/barrie_bear.md

 held, if possible to-morrow, to discuss the present crisis and to formulate a plan of action in line with the proposal regarding the setting up of the new community.
-"Quite right Barrie-Bear" said Mr. Beaver, "the events of the past twentyfour hours have Certainly called for some immediate action.
+"Quite right Barrie-Bear" said Mr. Beaver, "the events of the past twentyfour hours have certainly called for some immediate action.
 Where shall we meet?"
 "I would suggest that we use the same clearing in the forest that we used yesterday" said Barrie-Bear.
 "Good idea" said Mr. Beaver getting quite excited.
-"I will go and tell everybody to be there first thing in the morning" and off he went at a brisk pace to inform the others. harrie-Bear decided to return home as he had a great deal of thinking to do before the meeting the following day.
+"I will go and tell everybody to be there first thing in the morning" and off he went at a brisk pace to inform the others.
+Barrie-Bear decided to return home as he had a great deal of thinking to do before the meeting the following day.
 He plodded off down the forest trail, his mind jumping from one thing to another, which made concentration difficult.
 It was a sort of snuffling noise that prompted him to stop and on looking round he saw Mr. Weasel coming after him at great speed.
 "Of course" he muttered to himself "I offered to put Weasel up for a few days.
-Oh

-CM

-bother, Ilthink so much better on my own.
+Oh bother, I can think so much better on my own.
 Ah well, one cannot be unneighbourly and anyway he can be good company."
 "I thought that you had forgotten all about me" puffed Mr. Weasel with a tone of sadness in his voice.
 If he were truthful he had but he turned to